-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Cosmetic surgery or procedures Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
-Routine dental care, such as cleanings, fillings or dentures. ✓ Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+Routine dental care, such as ✓ 1 cleanings, fillings or dentures.
+Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
 Routine chiropractic care Manual manipulation of the spine to correct a subluxation is covered.
 Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Home-delivered meals √ Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Additionally, we offer 6 routine podiatry visits per year.
+Home-delivered meals \checkmark Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
 Routine hearing exams, hearing aids, or exams to fit hearing aids.
-Routine hearing exam once every year for fitting/evaluation for hearing aid Hearing aid update to \$1,000 every two (2) years covered as supplemental benefit
+Covered under Hearing Services in Chapter 4, Section 2 Routine eye examinations, eyeglasses, radial keratotomy, LASIK surgery, and other low vision aids.
+Covered under Vision Services in Chapter 4, Section 2